 Mortgage vs. Rent: Pros and Cons

 On the other hand, renting is basically throwing money away each month.
 Yes, you have a place to live that solves your immediate needs.
 But, the money doesn’t go towards an investment that will benefit your family in the future.
-As a result, most people view renting as a short-term solution.
+As a result, most people view renting as a short-term solution in this mortgage vs rent : making the right financial decision thought process.

 Here are a few other benefits of buying instead of renting: